 A small group of 22 students fulfill a general education requirement while making the academic and social transition to college life.

 GPS

-A mentoring program for first-year students, GPS matches a first-year student with a faculty, staff member, or graduate student to serve as a professional point of reference throughout the student's first year.
+A mentoring program, GPS matches a first-year student with a faculty, staff member, or graduate student to serve as a professional point of reference throughout the student's first year.

 KSBN